-To study the normal and abnormal function of neural cell adhesion molecules in brain development and function, our laboratory uses a multidisciplinary approach involving the creation of novel mouse genetic models.
-We apply a variety of methods to determine the mechanism of action of these molecules including signal transduction technology, DNA microarrays, axon growth and cell migration assays, imaging of living neurons by confocal microscopy, cytoskeletal interactions, and mouse behavioral analyses.
+To study the normal and abnormal function of neural cell adhesion molecules in brain development and function, our laboratory uses a multidisciplinary approach to generate and analyze novel mouse genetic models of neurodevelopmental disorders.
+We apply a panoply of methods to determine the mechanism of action of candidate genes in normal and pathological processes, including signal transduction technology, axon targeting, imaging of living neurons in acute brain slices by confocal microscopy, as well as plasmid mutagenesis and neuronal culture assays.

 As a member of the Carolina Institute for Developmental Disabilities and UNC Neuroscience Center, I have productive collaborations with outstanding UNC colleagues dedicated to unraveling the neurodevelopmental mechanisms of connectivity.
 We are currently collaborating closely with Dr. Paul Manis, an electrophysiologist at UNC, on optogenetics and electrophysiology, and with Dr. Sheryl Moy, Director of the mouse behavioral core on working memory and fear conditioning.

 Role of NrCAM and Semaphorins in Dendritic Spine Remodeling